networktocode/ntc-templates/README.md

 * Did not provide the data required to act upon the request.
 * A prolonged time with no response.

-_What is meant that the is a parsing project, not a data modeling project?_
+_What is meant that this is a parsing project, not a data modeling project?_

 The project intends to parse, meaning post processing is assumed in order to normalize the data.
 This project does not intend to solve that problem set.
 This is often noted in keys being different between the same command on multiple OS's.
 This was not intentional as at first there was not strict enforcement.
 That being said, there is no intention to retrofit this use case for the above stated reasons.
 This use case is